- Explain the aggregate supply curve and how it relates to real GDP and potential GDP

 Defining SRAS and LRAS

-In the Clear It Up feature titled “Why does AS cross potential GDP?” we differentiated between short run changes in aggregate supply which are shown by the AS curve and long run changes in aggregate supply which are defined by the vertical line at potential GDP.
+In the Clear It Up feature titled “Why does AS cross potential GDP?” we differentiated between short run changes in aggregate supply which the AS curve shows and long run changes in aggregate supply which the vertical line at potential GDP defines.
 In the short run, if demand is too low (or too high), it is possible for producers to supply less GDP (or more GDP) than potential.
 In the long run, however, producers are limited to producing at potential GDP.
-For this reason, what we have been calling the AS curve, will from this point on may also be referred to as the short run aggregate supply (SRAS) curve.
-The vertical line at potential GDP may also be referred to as the long run aggregate supply (LRAS) curve.
+For this reason, we may also refer to what we have been calling the AS curve as the short run aggregate supply (SRAS) curve.
+We may also refer to the vertical line at potential GDP as the long run aggregate supply (LRAS) curve.